-I welcome anyone to comment and share on this blog but only ask that you keep all your comments in a spirit of kindness and generosity that a blog about rescued animals deserves.
+I welcome anyone to comment and share on this blog but I do ask that you keep all your comments in the spirit of kindness and generosity that a blog about rescued animals deserves.

 Blessings from our pack to yours,